abhik-01/Diego/README.md

 ## Summary

-Diego is a `Deep Learning Neural Network` model build using `Python` & `TensorFlow`.
+Diego is a `Deep Learning Neural Network` model built using `Python` & `TensorFlow`.
 It can identify a dog's breed.
 For training the model I've used the [Dog Breed Identification](https://www.kaggle.com/c/dog-breed-identification/data) dataset.
 The project is created in `Jupyter Notebook`.